 Accommodation: Grand Hotel ROI René Aix-en-Provence

-DAY 5 | Wednesday 14th May
+DAY 5 | Thursday 14th May

-Gardens: Palais des Papes & Abbeye Saint-André
+Gardens: Abbeye Saint-André & Palais des Papes

 Accommodation: Grand Hotel ROI René Aix-en-Provence